harshdewal2508/Tic-Tac-Toe/README.md

 # Tic-Tac_Toe
-A simple Tic- Tac_Toe game using HTML, CSS and Javascript.
+A simple Tic-Tac-Toe game using HTML, CSS and Javascript.